ywamsendai/ywamsendai-docs/docs/lifeinjapan/waste.md

 ## Plastic

-Any plastic packaging should be separated, and rinsed if necessary.
+Any plastic items or packaging should be separated, and rinsed if necessary.
 You will need to place them in a special red rubbish bag which is specifically used for this plastic waste.
 You can purchase these at many stores.
 This is collected once per week.

 ## All Other Waste